 Whiting Forest Playground

-There is even a stream with a duck run and stepping stones for kids to explore.
+There is even a water feature – a stream with a duck run and stepping stones for kids to explore.
 This will be great for warm summer months.

 The playground also features swings – infant swings, regular swings, an adaptive swing, and a platform swing.